nbibler/hardy/README.md

 siege, as detailed above.
 Now, when the URLs file defines a `.json` file, siege will automatically recognize it and make the request with the proper `Content-Type` request header.

+## Usage

+Once you've created or otherwise acquired your HAR file, use Hardy to convert it to a [siege URLs file][urls-file]:

+    $ hardy convert my-har-file.env

+By default, this will create a `urls.siege` file and a `data` directory full of data files to support it.

+### Using siege

+Now, to use siege with your shiny new URLs file (and data directory), here's an
+example:

+    $ siege -c5 -d10 -t5M -v -f urls.siege

+This tells siege to run with 5 concurrent users (-c5), ramping them up over 10 seconds (-d10), running with all 5 users active for 5 minutes (-t5M), displaying the request results to the screen (-v), and sourcing your URLs file for their run script (-f urls.siege).

+siege offers a lot of settings options, so check out `siege --help` for more information.

 ## Contributing